elephaint/pgbm/README.md

 * To run the experiments comparing against baseline models a number of additional packages may need to be installed via `pip` or  `conda`.

 ### Examples ###
-See the [examples](https://github.com/elephaint/pgbm/tree/main/examples) folder for examples.
+See the [examples](https://github.com/elephaint/pgbm/tree/main/examples) folder for examples, an overview of hyperparameters and a function reference.
 In general, PGBM works similar to existing gradient boosting packages such as LightGBM or xgboost (and it should be possible to more or less use it as a drop-in replacement), except that it is required to explicitly define a loss function and loss metric.

 Below is an example of a probabilistic regression task: predict housing prices for the [Boston Housing dataset](https://archive.ics.uci.edu/ml/machine-learning-databases/housing/).
 The code for this example can be found [here](https://github.com/elephaint/pgbm/blob/main/examples/example1_bostonhousing.py).

 First, we import the necessary packages.
 Note that the first time this can take longer due to the JIT-compilation of the CUDA-kernel.
 However, in this simple example we will train on the CPU.
 ```
 import torch
-import pgbm
+from pgbm import PGBM
 from sklearn.model_selection import train_test_split
 from sklearn.datasets import load_boston
 import matplotlib.pyplot as plt